Trust and transparency are two words that, when combined, can create a recipe for success.

 A company can prosper because a strong leader develops a team where everyone is appreciated for their skills and occupies appropriate roles for their experience levels and what they love doing.
 A strong leader has a vision and collaborates with their team to see it realized.
 They will be able to attract top personnel and establish processes that support the company’s mission and goals, both of which will help the organization grow.

 Morale has improved

 A strong leader motivates their employees both personally and collectively.
 This results in higher staff morale, fewer employee turnover, and a more positive working culture.
 Employees will like coming to work and will take pleasure in their work.

 How to Build the Trust of Your Employees?

 Building trust is a daunting task for any thought leader.
 But it can be done by being honest with your employees and never holding back what you think.
 Below are a few ways wherein you can foster trust within your employees.

 Trust is built over time.
 So, you want to make sure that all of your decisions are for the greater good of everyone involved.
-Not just yourself or a select few people.
+Not just you or a select few people.

 Transparency breeds honesty among team members and pushes people out of their comfort zones.
 This then allows them to learn new skills they never thought they had before.

 Transparency also gives your employees a greater understanding of the big picture and how everything works together.
 This will help them to make better decisions and ultimately trust you as a leader because they see where efforts are being placed within the company.